josejovian/country-quiz/README.md

 * This is my attempt on the [Country Quiz Challenge](https://devchallenges.io/challenges/Bu3G2irnaXmfwQ8sZkw8).
 * The app has implemented all of the User Stories.
 * I have also implemented basic responsiveness.
+* The API is fetched only once, that is, when the app is first launched.
+Since the country data is saved on the local storage, the app will not make any more API calls.
 * [REST Countries API](https://restcountries.com/)
 * [People vector created by pch.vector - www.freepik.com](https://www.freepik.com/vectors/people)
 * [Gold vector created by pch.vector - www.freepik.com](https://www.freepik.com/vectors/gold)